theRAPTLab/gsgo/docs/02-concepts/xstate.md

 Other references

-*  is a very tidy breakdown.
+*  [Requirements for an Actor Programming Language](http://www.dalnefre.com/wp/2020/01/requirements-for-an-actor-programming-language/) is a very tidy breakdown.
 This is superior to the common reference [The actor model in 10 minutes](https://www.brianstorti.com/the-actor-model).

 ## Related: URSYS